Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• No assembly changes the ownership experience
+• No assembly changes the ownership experience in a real way.

 Who it is best for:

-• Renters or people who move furniture often
+• Renters or people who move furniture often.

-• Lounge-first households that prefer relaxed postures
+• Lounge-first households that prefer relaxed postures.

 Where it falls short:

-• Corduroy holds lint and pet hair
+• Corduroy holds onto lint and pet hair.

 Pros & Cons: